ehn-dcc-development/masterlist-cert-generator/README.md

 Generate a set of CSCA, ML, DSC and BSC hierachies for a couple of countries (called AA, BB, CC).

+## Trustlist

-And generate trust lists of these in the simplfified format of:
+This generates a trust lists of these in the simplfified format of:

 ```
 [